FosterParentCollege.com® (FPC)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The current study examined the effectiveness of FosterParentCollege.com on parenting children's noncompliant behavior.
+The purpose of the study was to examine the effectiveness of FosterParentCollege.com® (FPC) on parenting children's noncompliant behavior.
 Participants were randomly assigned to a treatment or waitlist control group.
-Measures utilized include the Practice-Plus Parenting Questionnaire (PPPQ), Parent Report, and the User Satisfaction Questionnaire.
-Results indicated that group differences at posttest were significant for parents' reports of children's positive behavior and parent knowledge related to children's noncompliant behavior.
+Measures utilized include the Practice-Plus Parenting Questionnaire (PPPQ), Parent Report, the User Satisfaction Questionnaire, and study developed measures that assessed parent knowledge of noncompliance behavior and parent attitudes and beliefs about children’s noncompliant behavior.
+Results indicate that group differences at posttest were significant for parent reports of children's positive behavior and parent knowledge related to children's noncompliant behavior.
 Only parents in the treatment group showed significant improvement from pretest to posttest on several other outcome measures of parenting noncompliant behavior.
 Satisfaction with the online workshop at posttest was very high.
-Results at the 3-month follow-up assessment showed significant group differences only for parents' knowledge about children's noncompliant behavior.
+Results at the 3-month follow-up assessment showed significant group differences only for parent knowledge about children's noncompliant behavior.
 Feedback on the workshop remained positive, with treatment group parents indicating that they felt the workshop had beneficially impacted their parenting and their children's behavior.
 Limitations include small participant size, reliance on self-reported measures, and length of follow-up.

 The following studies were not included in rating FPC on the Scientific Rating Scale...

-The purpose of this study was to evaluate a new way of meeting the growing demand for training prospective resource parents.
-Participants were randomized to either a treatment group that received a modified Blended version of the FosterParentCollege.com® (FPC) training (4 in-person sessions and 10 online courses) or a comparison group that received the state standard in-person Foundations training.
-Measures include questionnaires that assessed knowledge awareness, user satisfaction with overall training and usability satisfaction with online training.
-Results indicate significantly greater gains in knowledge for the blended approach over the classroom-only approach.
+The purpose of the study was to evaluate FosterParentCollege.com® (FPC) in meeting the growing demand for training prospective resource parents.
+Participants were randomized to either a treatment group that received a modified blended version of the FPC training or a comparison group.
+Measures utilized include questionnaires that assessed knowledge awareness, user satisfaction with overall training and usability satisfaction with online training.
+Results indicate that there were significantly greater gains in knowledge for the blended approach over the classroom-only approach.
 The blended approach also produced a dramatically lower dropout rate during preservice training.
 Both groups made significant gains in parenting awareness from pretest to posttest, but those gains were greater for the classroom-only approach.
 Satisfaction with training was comparably high for both groups.
 Gains in knowledge and awareness were sustained at a 3-month follow-up assessment for both groups.
-Limitations include that randomization was not used for all subjects, due to dropout in the comparison group.
-In addition, the sample was more homogeneous and less representative of the national population than expected; in particular, African Americans and Hispanics were underrepresented.
-The psychometric properties of the measures utilized were limited.
-Finally, due to the blending of online and in-person sessions, this study cannot be used for the rating of the standard version of FPC, which consists of solely on-line courses.
+Limitations include that randomization was not used for all subjects, lack of generalizability due to ethnicity of participants, and blending of online and in-person sessions of program.
+Note: Since this study reports on an adaptation (modified blended version) of FPC, it was not used in the rating/review process.

 Additional References